 Cons

-• The most expensive pick at $60
+• Most expensive pick at $60

 • Takes up desk real estate — not ideal for minimal or crowded workspaces